Single Piece Desktop Catapult

 thingiverse

-Somebody I worked with picked up a little plastic catapult made by Stratasys out of Ultem while at a conference.
-This is a similar catapult based on the same principles.
-It prints as a single piece and uses torsional windup of the the throwing arm axle as a spring.
-The second arm holds the throwing arm in the ready position and acts as the trigger.
-It can launch a small ball of paper quite a distance.
-Intended for PETG and other relatively stiff but yet elastic (not brittle) materials.
-This is a bit of a work in progress as I tweak cross sections and such.
-Print Settings Printer Brand: SeeMeCNC Printer: Rostock MAX Rafts: Doesn't Matter Supports: Doesn't Matter Resolution: 0.25mm Infill: 25% Notes: I expect PLA and ABS will only give you a handful of uses before breaking with this design.
-Instead, I use PETG and so far I have been able to get over 100 uses without any damage and only minor permanent set (arm resting position has rotated maybe 10 degrees).
-I expect nylons would also work, although the spring force may be rather weak with the geometry I chose.
-There are two ways to print this.
-The first is to use removable supports for both arms, which I personally have not tried.
-The second method is to cut off the first 1mm or so of the model (I use the z offset option in Simplify3D) so that all pieces are touching the build platform.
+Somebody I worked with picked up a plastic catapult made by Stratasys out of Ultem while at a conference, and it was built as a single piece using torsional windup of the throwing arm axle as a spring.
+This catapult works on the same principles and uses two arms to launch a small ball of paper a significant distance.
+The first arm holds the second arm in place, acting as a trigger when released.
+Intended for printing with PETG or other stiff yet elastic materials that aren't brittle.
+This design is still a work in progress as I refine cross sections and tweak settings.
+Print Settings: Printer: SeeMeCNC Rostock MAX Rafts: Doesn't Matter Supports: Doesn't Matter Resolution: 0.25mm Infill: 25% Notes: PLA and ABS may only last for a few uses before breaking with this design, but PETG has worked well, lasting over 100 uses without damage, except for minor permanent set in the arm's resting position.
+There are two ways to print this catapult.
+The first method involves using removable supports for both arms, although I haven't tried it myself.
+Alternatively, you can cut off the first 1mm or so of the model using a z offset option in Simplify3D, ensuring all pieces touch the build platform.

 With this file you will be able to print Single Piece Desktop Catapult with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Single Piece Desktop Catapult.